Bail Bonds Dallas County | Post Bail | Fast Jail Release

 Defendants must appear in court on the day and time instructed or the court may forfeit the bail bond, causing you to lose any bail money you've paid.
 The court may also issue an arrest warrant if you "skip bail."
 In certain cases, a judge may set specific conditions that a defendant must comply with while out on bond.
 A requirement to "obey all laws" is common, but some conditions relate specifically to the alleged crime, such as an order not to contact the complaining witness in a domestic violence case.

-get out of jail bail bondsIf the full amount of the bail is paid up front, that amount will be refunded (less a small administrative fee) when you've made all required court appearances.
+If the full amount is paid up front, your bail amount will be refunded (less a small administrative fee) when you’ve made all required court appearances.
 A Dallas County bail bond agent will accept a percentage of the total bail amount (typically 10%) to guarantee the full bail amount to the court.
-The bond seller's fee is nonrefundable and may require collateral to further ensure the defendant's appearance in court.
+The bond seller’s fee is non-refundable and may require collateral to further ensure the defendant’s appearance in court.
 A bail bondsman can redeem this collateral (car, home, or other valuable property) if the suspect fails to appear in court.

 Bail can be paid in several different ways: